 Singularity in a multi-joint robot refers to a condition where the robot’s joints or TCP(Tool Center Point) reach a specific position or orientation, causing the movement to become abnormal or unpredictable.

+In SafetyDesigner, you can create robot motion that moves at maximum speed while avoiding singularity.
 According to the settings of each Waypoint, you can use the function by clicking the desired button for Singularity limit time or Singularity limit velocity.

 4. Verify created motion